aosabook/500lines/data-store/chapter.md

 we make a new node which shares the unchanged subtree.
 This is what makes this binary tree an immutable data structure.

+This is where we notice something strange -- we haven't made any changes to anything on disk yet.
+All we've done is manipulate tree nodes!

+This requires an
+explicit call to `commit()`, which we saw as the second part of our `set` operation in `tool.py` at the beginning of this section.

 Committing involves writing out all of the dirty state in memory, and then saving the disk address of the tree's new root node.

 Starting from the API:
 ```python
 # dbdb/interface.py